Tourism Development & Culture (Erasmus Mundus Joint Master) (Dumfries Campus) MSc

 This two-year Erasmus Mundus Joint Master Degree (EMJMD) explores contemporary theoretical and practical issues in tourism development, with a cultural focus, providing critical analytical skills.
 Mobility periods will give you the opportunity to study at the University of Glasgow and its world-class consortium partners.

 Why this programme

 - The EMJMD programme provides an excellent opportunity for those new to tourism to engage and attain a broad grasp of the subject as well as a deep and analytical insight into aspects of tourism development, culture and related industries.

-- This is an exciting and innovative new programme offered by the University of Glasgow (Dumfries Campus), the University of Malta, Lund University (Sweden) and the University Institute of Lisbon (Portugal).
-You will graduate with a joint degree awarded by three of the partners.
+- This is an exciting and innovative programme offered by the University of Glasgow (Dumfries Campus), the University of Malta, Lund University (Sweden) and the University Institute of Lisbon (Portugal).
+You will graduate with a joint degree awarded by the relevant partners.

-- By studying with a combination of three partners, you will be taught by world-class experts in the areas of social science analysis of tourism, heritage, business innovation and sustainability.
+- By studying with a combination of these partners, you will be taught by world-class experts in the areas of social science analysis of tourism, heritage, business innovation and sustainability.

 - Unique in terms of the subject matter covered, the diverse range and complementarity of the five partner universities involved, and the focus on culture in its broadest sense will greatly enhance your student experience.

 - Courses are both theoretical and practical.
 Some involve field trips, along with work placement opportunities.
 This will equip you for the working world in the tourism, heritage, and wider culture-based industries.

-The programme is structured around a series of mobility periods across two years where you study at a combination of three partner universities for one semester, taking a mix of core and optional courses.
-Teaching is delivered via mix of lectures and seminars, with occasional guest lectures and opportunities for work placements.
-The final mobility period can be spent with one of the semester one of the smester 1, 2 or 3 partners, depending on your chosen topic of dissertation, under the supervision of a team from at least two universities.
+The programme is structured around a series of mobility periods across two years where you study at a combination of these partner universities, taking a mix of core and optional courses.
+Teaching is delivered via mix of lectures and seminars, with guest lectures and opportunities for work placements.
+The final mobility period will be spent at one of the semester 3 partners (University Institute of Lisbon or Lund University) under the supervision of a team from at least two universities.
 The programme also includes an optional two-week summer school at Wageningen University (Netherlands) at the end of year 1.